23jmo/claude-computer-use-macos/README.md

 Replace `'Open Safari and look up Anthropic'` with your desired instruction.

 **Note:** If you do not provide an instruction via the command line, the script will use the default instruction specified in `main.py`.
-You can edit `main.py` to change this default instruction.

 ## Exiting the Script